-As of 2009, pianist and saxophonist Kamau Kenyatta is a lecturer in the University of California's Jazz Studies Department.
+Pianist and saxophonist Kamau Kenyatta is known as a performer, producer, and a lecturer in the University of California's Jazz Studies Department.

 His project "Celebrating Neruda," intertwines dance, Latin American music, and the poetry of the Chilean genius, Pablo Neruda.
 His album Destiny was released in 2007.

 Kenyatta's protégé Gregory Porter won Best Jazz Vocal Album at the 2014 Grammy Awards for Liquid Spirits, an album Kenyatta produced.
 Kenyatta met Porter while subbing as a teacher at UC San Diego for George Lewis.

 “It was a jazz ensemble and there really wasn’t any material for Gregory.
 He was just singing horn parts.
 I was very clear on his talent from the beginning and I approached him after class and said, ‘Let’s craft a repertoire.’
 And he took me up on it, and we immediately became very close.
 He always calls me a mentor, which reminds me of our age difference, but I don’t think of it like that.
 I just think of him as a friend.
 I grew up in Detroit, and I had a lot of help from older musicians; it’s just how we did things up there.
 And I was carrying on that tradition.”

 In 2017, Gregory Porter’s Take Me to the Alley, again assisted by Kenyatta, earned top prize for “Best Jazz Vocal” at that February's Grammy Award ceremony.

 Kenyatta’s early 2019 project was a collaboration with singer Alicia Olatuja (Intuition: Songs From The Minds of Women) that took him out of town for a week.
 “I had to travel to New Jersey, and Manhattan to make that record, in a blizzard, no less!” he recalled for the Reader.
 “But I got to work with so many top musicians; it was very exciting.”